VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 Pull *Garuda* in the middle of the arena.

 The main Tank has to move to the side to avoid the first **Slipstream**.
-At the same time, the HYaler with the **Mistral Song** marker will position himself to the side of *Garuda* and slightly away.
+At the same time, the Healer with the **Mistral Song** marker will position himself to the side of *Garuda* and slightly away.
 The second Tank will move in front of him (still away from *Garuda*) to take frontal hit.
 If done properly, the *Great Whirlwind* will be dropped far enough from the boss to avoid any movement for the group.

 Afterward, 4 *Satin Plume* and 1 *Spiny Plume* will spawn.
 The second Tank has to quickly attack the *Spiny Plume* to get the aggro and everyone must stack behind *Garuda* to pack the *Satin /Spiny Plumes* in order to burn them down.
 Quickly kill the *Satin Plumes* but let the *Spiny Plume* alive until the Tank gets two stacks of <span class='speDebuff'>Thermal Low</span>.
 Meanwhile Garuda will cast another **Slipstream** followed by **Downburst** right after on the main target.